Live and Teach in South Korea

 process.
 While it’s the full-time job of the recruiter to answer these, a busy school employee will have much less time for niggling questions about the layout of your apartment.

 Either way, you want to be sure about your situation.
 Ask for the email address of a native teacher currently employed by your potential bosses.
 This should be no problem.
 If it is, you might wonder why.
-Google the institute
+Look up the institute

-or school.
+or school using your favorite search engine.
 If there is a lot of negative feedback on Internet bulletin boards (see Wonderland Institute), you might look elsewhere.
 These bulletin boards can be wonderful sources of information in general (see links below).
 Scour them.

 Once you’ve engaged with an employer, they will walk you through the bureaucratic side of things.
 This usually involves mailing copies of passport and university transcript and degree, some back and forth with the